section-engineering-education/engineering-education/content/articles/representing-data-in-django-using-matplotlib/index.md

 Let's create a `urls.py` file that will handle routing to our function and class.

-The mappings above implies that the requests will be handled by this file and then routed to a corresponding view function and class.
+The mappings above imply that the requests will be handled by this file and then routed to a corresponding view function and class.

 Add the following lines of code to it: